-Running can have huge physical and mental health benefits for both you and your furkid, and it’s a great way to strengthen your bond with your canine companion by spending some quality time together.
+Running can have huge physical and mental health benefits for both you and your furkid, and if you happen to have one of the best dogs for runners, it’s a great way to strengthen your bond with your canine companion by spending some quality time together.
 It can do wonders for both your dog's wellbeing and yours, and the different sights and smells your dog will experience along the way provide them with the mental enrichment and stimulation they need.

 If you’re looking to turn man’s best friend into man’s best running companion, then we’ve got you covered with our top 10 tips for running with your dog that will ensure your precious pooch stays safe and comfortable at all times.

 - Best dry dog food: Which brand of dry food is king of the kibble?

 - Best large dog bed: give your big friend maximum comfort

 - Best dog toys: Six options to keep your pet pooch amused